catjacks38/ImageSteganography/README.md

 `--override/-o`: Intended for developers, this flag bypasses all metadata checks and accepts a properly escaped and json-formatted dict containing variables to be set.
 Presently, `fileSize` in bytes (float -> int) and `bypassNullLSB` (bool) are the only arguments accepted, `fileSize` being treated as an estimate excepting the use of `bypassNullLSB` or the presence an LSBMode flag. `bypassNullLSB` changes the behavior of `fileSize` from an estimate (used for LSBMode calculation, but size of output file is the maximum possible given image size and LSBMode) to a hard output size (exact number of bytes, as it would be with an explicit LSBMode).
 Bash and most other quote-neutral terminals will accept `{\"fileSize\":9e5}`, Powershell requires ``{\`"fileSize\`":9e5}``.
 All dict keys are optional, so an empty dict can be passed to just ignore corrupted/incorrect metadata. (optional/cautioned)

+`--lightMode/-L`: If you want to the image to be hidden to light mode users.
+By default, the image will hidden to dark mode.

 The last positional argument is the path of the output file to save.
 If the "autoDecode" method is used, provide a file path without the extension.
 The "autoDecode" method will automatically put the correct file extension at the end of the path. (required)